Tater-Certified/MultiMCGradle/README.md

     modConfigFileRelativePath = "configPath"
     // The loader name and where the subproject directory is located loaderSpecificPaths = ["fabric": Paths.get("fabricFolder"), "neoforge": Paths.get("neoforgeFolder")]
-    // The paths to the common code subprojects commonDirs = [Paths.get("commonFolder1"), Paths.get("commonFolder2")]
+    // The paths to the common code subprojects (default: None) commonDirs = [Paths.get("commonFolder1"), Paths.get("commonFolder2")]
     // Specifies how to handle gradle properties between versions gradleConfig = new MCBuildConfig((MCGradleBuilder builder) -> {